lhbikos/ReC_MultivModel/docs/07-SimpleMod.md

 ![Image of a simple mediation model with latent variables](images/SimpleMod/SimpleMedLV.jpg)

-**Confirmatory factor analysis** (CFA) is what we'll do in psychometrics.
-Purely SEM, CFA is used to evaluate the structural validity of a scale or measure.
-In pure CFA, first-order factors represent subscales and a second-order factor (not required) might provide support for a total scale score.
+**Confirmatory factor analysis** (CFA) is what we will do (or have done) in psychometrics.
+CFA is used to evaluate the structural validity of a scale or measure.
+In CFA, first-order factors represent subscales and a second-order factor (not required) might provide support for a total scale score.
 For example, in the above figure, the three squares represent the observed (or manifest) items to which a person respond.
 In CFA, we evaluate their adequacy to represent the latent variable (circle) construct.
 It's a little more complicated than this, but this will get you started.
 Mediation/indirect effects are not assessed in a pure CFA.

 **Path analysis** is a form of SEM, but without latent variables.
 That is, all the variables in the model are directly observed.
 They are represented by squares/rectangles and each has a corresponding column in a dataset.
 PROCESS in SPSS is entirely path analysis.